Microphones

 External Microphones

-For additional accuracy, HouseCurve can use external microphones.
-Your iPhone/iPad will automatically detect when one is plugged in and tell HouseCurve to use it.
-The setup status will indicate “external microphone”.
-If the microphone is not detected, check cables and verify the microphone is working by recording audio with the Voice Memo application.
+HouseCurve will automatically use an external mic if one is plugged in (provided that external mics are enabled).
+The setup status will display the name of the microphone.
+If the microphone is not detected, check cables and verify the microphone is working by recording audio with the Voice Memo iOS application.

 HouseCurve has been tested with the following external microphones: